dsccommunity/ConfigMgrCBDsc/README.md

   Group Discovery method.
 - **CMSoftwareUpdatePointComponent**: Provides a resource for modifying the Software Update Point Component settings in Configuration Manager.
+- **CMClientSettingsClientCache**: Provides a resource for modifying the client policy settings for Client Cache settings.
+- **CMClientSettingsClientPolicy**: Provides a resource for modifying the client policy settings for Client Policy settings.
+- **CMClientSettingsCloudService**: Provides a resource for modifying the client policy settings for Cloud Service settings.
+- **CMClientSettingsDelivery**: Provides a resource for modifying the client policy settings for Delivery settings.
+- **CMClientSettingsHardware**: Provides a resource for modifying the client policy settings for Hardware settings.
+- **CMClientSettingsMetered**: Provides a resource for modifying the client policy settings for Metered settings.
+- **CMClientSettingsPower**: Provides a resource for modifying the client policy settings for Power settings.
+- **CMClientSettingsSoftwareCenter**: Provides a resource for modifying the client policy settings for Software Center.
+- **CMClientSettingsSoftwareDeployment**: Provides a resource for modifying the client policy settings for Software Deployment settings.
+- **CMClientSettingsSoftwareInventory**: Provides a resource for modifying the client policy settings for Software Inventory settings.
+- **CMClientSettingsSoftwareMetering**: Provides a resource for modifying the client policy settings for Software Metering settings.
+- **CMClientSettingsStateMessaging**: Provides a resource for modifying the client policy settings for State Messaging settings.
+- **CMClientSettingsUserDeviceAffinity**: Provides a resource for modifying the client policy settings for User Device Affinity settings.

 ### xSccmPreReqs